-Prerequisite - At Least a C- Final Grade in Accounting I
+Meets 5 Times/Week - 1 Credit Grades 10, 11, 12 Prerequisite - At Least a C- Final Grade in Accounting I

 This is a great course for those planning on majoring in business or for those entering the workplace.
 It is an advanced accounting course dealing with departmental and corporate accounting.
-One will update accounts and adjustments such as: bad debts, depreciation, depletion, and accruals.
-A computerized business simulation will be completed in the second semester.
+One will update accounts and make adjustments such as: bad debts, depreciation, depletion, and accruals.
+Students who take this course ae eligible to participate in the dual enrollment program with Lackawanna College and earn college credits while attending HHS.